PalenT056/Pokedex/README.md

 # PokeAPI
 Only Pokedex pages is available for now
+there are still many shortcomings in my project 😉

 ## Running
 ```